 1940 Nivola becomes the art director for Interiors magazine, a job that brings him into contact with many prominent architects and designers who have recently emigrated from Europe, including Gropius, Albers, Breuer, Moholy Nagy.
 In New York, he is close to the circle of anarchists who produced the publications L’adunata dei Refrattari and Il Martello.
 He also becomes intimate with the New York artistic scene, befriending De Kooning, Kline, Léger, Pollock, Esteban Vicente, Hedda Sterne.

 1941 Nivola joins the Mazzini Society, an antifascist club that includes such illustrious Italians as Lionello Venturi, Carlo Sforza, Franco Modigliani, Arturo Toscanini, Salvemini, Borgese.
 He meets Josep Lluis Sert and Paul Lester Wiener and often socializes with the circle of émigrés connected to Frederick Kiesler.
-He becomes friends with Alexander Calder, and meets the young British architect Peter Blake.
+He becomes friends with Alexander Calder, and meets the young architect Peter Blake.
 Nivola becomes art director for the women’s magazine You.

 1942 In New York Nivola meets up again with Saul Steinberg, whom he had known in Milan.